cisco/mindmeld/docs/source/anatomy.rst

 1. Detect which spans of words within the input text correspond to entities of interest
 2. Classify those detected text spans into a pre-determined set of entity types

-The Entity Recognizer uses a machine-learned sequence labeling model to look at each word in the input query sequentially and assign a label to it.
+The Entity Recognizer uses a Machine-Learned Sequence Labeling model to look at each word in the input query sequentially and assign a label to it.
 It is trained using labeled training data where queries are annotated to mark entity spans along with their corresponding entity types.
 We train a separate entity recognition model for each user intent since the types of entities required to satisfy the end goal vary from intent to intent.
-We will get into the details of build entity recognition models in :doc:`Building the Entity Recognizer </entity_recognition>`.
+We will get into the details of build entity recognition models in :doc:`Entity Recognizer </entity_recognition>`.

-At runtime, the Entity Recognizer loads up and uses the appropriate model, based on the predicted intent for the query.
-Once this step is done and we've extracted the relevant entities, we finally have all the raw ingredients required to make sense out of the user input.
-It's now a question of putting those together to build a semantic representation that encapsulates all the information necessary to execute the user's intended action.
+At runtime, the Entity Recognizer loads the appropriate model, based on the predicted intent for the query.
+Once this step is done and we have extracted the relevant entities, we will finally have all the raw ingredients required to make sense out of the user input.
+The next step would be to put those together to build a semantic representation that encapsulates all the information necessary to execute the user's intended action.

 Entity Resolver
 ~~~~~~~~~~~~~~~

-The Entity Resolver transforms the entity spans extracted by the Entity Recognizer into canonical forms that can be looked up in a catalog or a knowledge base.
-For instance, the extracted entity "lemon bread" may get resolved to "Iced Lemon Pound Cake", "SF" may get resolved to "San Francisco" and so on.
+The Entity Resolver transforms the entity spans extracted by the Entity Recognizer into canonical forms that can be looked up in a catalog or a Knowledge Base.
+For instance, the extracted entity :red:`"lemon bread"` may get resolved to :red:`"Iced Lemon Pound Cake"` and :green:`"SF"` may get resolved to :green:`"San Francisco"`.
 This problem of entity resolution is also referred to as `Entity Linking <https://en.wikipedia.org/wiki/Entity_linking>`_ in NLP literature.

-The MindMeld Entity Resolver uses a resource called an Entity Map to transform extracted entities into their desired normalized forms.
-The chapters on :doc:`Defining the Entity Map </entity_map>` and :doc:`Building the Entity Resolver </entity_resolution>` provide more details on the entity resolution step.
+The MindMeld Entity Resolver uses a resource called an **Entity Map** to transform extracted entities into their desired normalized forms.
+The chapters on :doc:`Entity Map </entity_map>` and :doc:`Entity Resolver </entity_resolution>` provide more details on the entity resolution step.

 Role Classifier
 ~~~~~~~~~~~~~~~

-Role Classification a.k.a Semantic Role Labeling (SRL) is the task of identifying predicates and predicate arguments.
+Role Classification is the task of identifying predicates and predicate arguments.
 A **semantic role** in language is the relationship that a syntactic constituent has with a predicate.
-In Conversational NLU, a **"role"** represents the semantic theme a given entity can take.
+In Conversational NLU, a **role** represents the semantic theme a given entity can take.
 It can also be used to define how a named entity should be used for fulfilling a query intent.
-For example, in the query "Play Black Sabbath by Black Sabbath", the title entity "Black Sabbath" has different semantic themes - the first referring to the song, and the second referring to the artist.
+For example, in the query :red:`"Play Black Sabbath by Black Sabbath"`, the **title** entity :green:`"Black Sabbath"` has different semantic themes - **song** and **artist** respectively.

 Treating Named Entity Recognition (NER) and Semantic Role Labeling (SRL) as separate tasks has a few advantages -